In general, use second person in your docs rather than first person—you instead of we.

 Recommended: Create an XML entry.

-However, it's generally best to avoid "our".
-For example:
+It's generally best to avoid our.

 Not recommended: For details, read our documentation.